Having expectations is a normal part of relationships.

-For example, expecting a partner to know what you want or how you feel without telling them, creates frustration.
-Communication breaks down because when you make assumptions, you react to what you think is happening verse clarifying it.
+For example, expecting a partner to know what you want or how you feel without telling them creates frustration.
+Communication breaks down because in making assumptions, you react to what you think is happening verse clarifying it.

-Clear expectations are spoken whereas, unrealistic expectations are hidden and often connected to old beliefs.
-In your family, were expectations clear and reasonable or did they just expect you to know?
-If expectations weren't clear, they create relationship problems.
+Unrealistic expectations are hidden and often connected to old beliefs.
+In your family, were expectations clear and reasonable or did they just expect you to know what they were thinking?
+If expectations weren't clear, they create problems.
 Here are some examples.

 Expecting one person to fulfill all (or most) of your needs.